georgehtliu/Resumax/README.md

 - **Dynamic One-Page Selection**: the extension now auto-adjusts bullets-per-section before calling `/api/v1/select`, ensuring the returned resume fits Jake's template while adapting to experience- or project-heavy profiles.
 - **LaTeX + PDF Preview**: the Chrome popup exposes a LaTeX preview modal with copy/download options, real-time PDF rendering, and side-by-side comparison so users can inspect the generated `.tex` source before export.
 - **Backend PDF Rendering**: new `/api/v1/latex/render` endpoint converts a structured resume into PDF (via `tectonic`), returning Base64 so the frontend can show inline previews or downloads.
+- **Resume Sharing & Comments**:
+  - Generate permanent shareable links for any saved resume
+  - Public resume view with professional formatting (Jake's template style)
+  - **Line-specific comments**: Click on any resume bullet to add comments directly on that line
+  - Comment indicators show which bullets have comments
+  - Support for both general comments and bullet-specific comments
+  - Real-time comment updates via Supabase subscriptions
+  - Anonymous and authenticated commenting support